Onestop-advanceAI/Onestop-advanceAI/README.md

-- 📫 Thanks to reach Onestop Orchestration Platform (OSP) from AdvanceAI.
+- 📫 Thank you to reach Onestop Orchestration Platform (OSP) from AdvanceAI.
 This document will guide you to complete integration of your system with OSP.

 <!---
 Onestop-advanceAI/Onestop-advanceAI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.